pyodide/pyodide/docs/project/roadmap.md

 Currently, we use f2c to cross compile Fortran to C. This does not work very well because f2c only fully supports Fortran 77 code.
-LAPACK has used more modern Fortrann features since 2008 and Scipy has adopted more recent Fortran as well. f2c still successfully generates code for all but 6 functions in Scipy + LAPACK, but much of the generated code is slightly wrong and requires extensive patching.
+LAPACK has used more modern Fortran features since 2008 and Scipy has adopted more recent Fortran as well. f2c still successfully generates code for all but 6 functions in Scipy + LAPACK, but much of the generated code is slightly wrong and requires extensive patching.
 There are still a large number of fatal errors due to call signature